 In addition to the breakdown by country, data in Supervisory Banking Statistics are presented broken down by entities' classifications.
 These classifications should not be interpreted as reflecting supervisory priorities; their purpose is to contribute to transparency regarding specific aspects of the data that are of potential interest to the general public.

-The classifications are defined on the basis of the following objectives:
+The classifications are defined based on the following objectives: